mpagoto2024/Luxury-Wheels-2025/README.md

-# Luxury-Wheels-2025
+README.md
+# Luxury Wheels - Vehicle and Reservation Management System

 This is a system for managing vehicles, customers, and reservations for a car rental business.
-The application allows for vehicle registration, listing, removal, and generating alerts for maintenance and inspections.
+The application allows registering vehicles, listing them, removing them, and generating alerts for maintenance and inspections.
 It also provides charts on the number of vehicles per category.

 ## Requirements